awsdocs/amazon-aurora-user-guide/doc_source/USER_VPC.WorkingWithRDSInstanceinaVPC.md

 ## Creating a DB instance in a VPC<a name="USER_VPC.InstanceInVPC"></a>

 The following procedures help you create a DB instance in a VPC\.
-If your account has a default VPC, you can begin with step 2 because the VPC and DB subnet group have already been created for you\.
-If your AWS account doesn't have a default VPC, or if you want to create an additional VPC, you can create a new VPC\.
+If your account has a default VPC and you want to use it, you can begin with step 2\.
+The VPC and DB subnet group have already been created for you in the default VPC\.
+If you want to create an additional VPC, you can start with step 1 and create a new VPC\.

 **Note**
 If you want your DB instance in the VPC to be publicly accessible, you must update the DNS information for the VPC by enabling the VPC attributes *DNS hostnames* and *DNS resolution*\.
 For information about updating the DNS information for a VPC instance, see [Updating DNS support for your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html)\.